Marly Bird

 —To make the yarn overs tighter I knit them through the back loop.

-—If you choose, only do yarn overs on the outside edge every row and do a M1 in the center to make the center increases more tight.
+—If you choose, only do yarn overs on the outside edge of every row and do a M1 in the center to tighten the center increases.
 Just a suggestion.

 —The shawl is worked back and forth in rows.
-The circular needle is used in order to hold the full length of the sts.
+The circular needle is used to hold the full length of the sts.

 Abbreviations (in order of appearance)